Yulia Mykytenko

-Yulia Mykytenko (Юлія Миколаївна Микитенко, born 18 July 1995 in Kyiv, Ukraine) is a military servicewoman of the Armed Forces of Ukraine, combatant of the Russo-Ukrainian War, recipient of the Order for Courage (3rd class), activist of the сivic movement "Vidsich" and of the NGO "Female veterans movement".
+Yulia Mykolaivna Mykytenko (Юлія Миколаївна Микитенко, born 18 July 1995) is a military servicewoman of the Armed Forces of Ukraine, combatant of the Russo-Ukrainian War, recipient of the Order of Bohdan Khmelnytsky (3rd class) and the Order for Courage (3rd class), activist of the сivic movement "Vidsich" and of the NGO "Female veterans movement".

 Biography

 Early years

 She was born on 18 July 1995 in Kyiv.
 Her parents have met while working at a currency exchange point: her mother was a cashier and her father was a security guard.
 As a child, Julia dreamed of becoming a simultaneous translator.
 In 2012, she entered the National University of Kyiv-Mohyla Academy, which she graduated in 2016 with a degree in philology.

 During the Euromaidan she was in the "Female Squad" of the 16th regiment of the Euromaidan Self-defence Force.
 Together with other Kyiv-Mohyla Academy students she was participating in demonstrations taking part near numerous universities all over Kyiv, calling on students to join the protests.
 Right after Euromaidan she took part in the activities of the сivic movement "Vidsich" (particularly, in the campaign "Do not buy Russian goods!").
 She also did some open-source intelligence for the Ukrainian military: she searched and collected information about Russian military in Twitter.
 Meanwhile, her father volunteered for the National Guard of Ukraine in February 2014.